Alipurduars Assembly constituency: 1951–1972

-Narayan Bhattacharya of Congress won in 1972 and 1971.
-Nani Bhattacharya of RSP won in 1969 and 1967.
-Pijush Kanti Mukherjee of Congress won in 1962 and 1957.
+Narayan Bhattacharya of Congress won in 1971 and 1972.
+Nani Bhattacharya of RSP won in 1967 and 1969.
+Pijush Kanti Mukherjee of Congress won in 1957 and 1962.
 In independent India's first election in 1951, it was a joint seat.
-Pijush Kanti Mukherjee and Dhirandra Brahma Mandal, both of Congress, won.
+Pijush Kanti Mukherjee and Dhirandra Brahma Mandal, both from Congress, won.

 1977-2006

 Contests in most years were multi cornered but only winners and runners are being mentioned.
-In the 2006, 2001, 1996 and 1991 state assembly elections, Nirmal Das of RSP defeated Sourav Chakraborty of Congress, Prasanta Narayan Majumdar of Trinamool Congress, Manindralal Rakshit of Congress and Biswa Ranjan Sarkar of Congress respectively.
+In the 2006, 2001, 1996 and 1991 state assembly elections, Nirmal Das of RSP defeated Sourav Chakraborty of Congress, Prasanta Narayan Majumdar of Trinamool Congress, Manindralal Rakshit of Congress and Biswa Ranjan Sarkar of Congress, respectively.
 Nani Bhattacharya of RSP defeated Debabrata Chatterjee of Congress in 1987, Pallab Ghosh of Congress in 1982 and Narayan Bhattachary of Congress in 1977.

 2011

 In the 2011 West Bengal Legislative Assembly election, Debaprasad Roy of Congress defeated his nearest rival Kshiti Goswami of RSP.